 If I made a project-related purchase or expense before I was approved, can I still be reimbursed?

 No. Project related purchases or expenditures made prior to receiving the approval decision and notification will not be reimbursed.

-All approved project activities must be completed by December 31, 2021.
+For this round of applications, all approved project activities must be completed in February 2024.
 Elements or activities of a project that are not funded by CCCW may continue.

 What if I can’t complete my activities before the outlined deadline?

-All projects must be complete by December 2021.
+All projects from this round of applications must be complete by February 2024.
 If you feel you will not meet your deadlines, please contact the program team as soon as possible.

 Will separate individuals from the same project be able to access an ongoing application?

 Yes.
 Once the lead applicant has registered and created the application, individuals from the same project can register in the Portal.
 The lead applicant should include the names of the partner organizations in the proposal for confirmation.
 Please contact the administrator who will assign these individuals to the Proposal.